TinuCH1976/link-library/readme.txt

 == Changelog ==

+1. 1.2.2: Correct a few issues with escape characters and the nofollow condition
 1. 1.2: Added new options to output extra code before and after complete link groups after a user-defined number of links.
 Enables the display of links are data cells in a table row.
 1. 1.1.9: Added new option to show RSS link using standard icon instead of only textual link.
 1. 1.1.8.1: Fixed bug with Show Image and Name option.
 Now works as expected.